 Winning the Buy Box every time is the ultimate goal for Amazon Professional sellers.
 The Amazon Buy Box, the area to the right of the product page that contains the “Add to Cart” call to action, generates a whopping 80+% chunk of Amazon’s entire sales.
-For this reason, Amazon third-party sellers are fighting tooth and nail just to land their products in the Buy Box.
+For this reason, Amazon third-party sellers are fighting tooth and nail just to land their products in the Buy Box using tools like the amazon buy box tracker.

 Amazon applies a complex algorithm to determine which seller gets the best placement.
 Nonetheless, Fulfilled by Amazon (FBA) vendors are often the ones that get featured in the Buy Box since Amazon gives them (including itself) perfect scores for shipping options, delivery speed, and customer service.
-FBA retailers have the advantage over independent sellers in these criteria.
+FBA retailers have the advantage over independent sellers in these criteria, and many utilize amazon buy box tracker tools to maintain their position.

 Needless to say, Non-FBA merchants have to work harder to catch up with FBA sellers.
 They can go head to head and level the playing field by following this straightforward guide to Buy Box success.